zazuko/fuseki-geosparql/docs/otel/README.md

 This Docker image is configured to include the OpenTelemetry Java agent.

-We provide a `docker-compose` stack to let you test it.
+We provide a Docker Compose stack to let you test it.

 ## Presentation of the stack